riotkit-org/backup-repository/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Promotion of direct democracy, respecting the voice of others, egalitarian lifestyle

 Examples of unacceptable behavior by participants include: